Homololamie/supplier-Quality-And-Supplier-Dashboard/README.md

 ## Tool  Used
   - Microsoft PowerBI
-      i.
-Power Query Was Used For Data Cleaning ii Powerbi was Used For Analysis
+      1. Power Query Was Used For Data Cleaning
+      2. Powerbi was Used For Analysis
-      iii Data Visualization
+      3. Data Visualization

 ##  Data Cleaning and Preparations
 The Data Cleaning Process Include The Following Steps